kalayo/omniscient_phone/CodeBook.md

   * standard deviations of variables, using _-std()_ as search pattern
 * The columns of the resulting data set are relabeled, using _features.txt_ as key.
 * The activities in the _activity_ column are decoded, using _activity_labels.txt_ as key.
-* Each column is then averaged by activity and by subject.
+* Each column is averaged by activity and by subject into a new, tidy data set.
-* _(At each step of analysis, data integrity is checked using functions defined in _quality_controls.R_.
-Please see comments in _quality_controls.R_ for details.)_
+* (At each step, data integrity is checked using functions defined in _quality_controls.R_.
+Please see comments in _quality_controls.R_ for details.)
 * The tidy data table of averages by activity and subject is written to a text file.
 * A high-level log file is written to a text file.
 * The workspace is cleaned up.